blackstork-io/fabric/docs/tutorial.md

 ## Variables

-For this tutorial, we will use variables instead of defining the data requirements.
+For this tutorial, instead of defining the data requirements with `data` blocks, we will use variables defined in `vars` block.

-Change the template in the `hello.fabric` file to include a `data` block and add another `content.text` block:
+Change the template in the `hello.fabric` file to include a `vars` block and add another `content.text` block:

 ```hcl